 Tonight was like no other concert I’ve attended.
 It wasn’t really a concert: it was an experience.

 McFerrin wasn’t up on stage to receive our accolades.
 He was up there to entertain us, but he wanted our voices, our bodies and our talents to shine, too.
 He wanted us to feel like we had created tonight’s concert together.

 That’s when I knew that I needed to follow the Bobby McFerrin business model.

 His concerts are all improvisation.
 He doesn’t plan his songs, or even his key changes.
 He just lets them come to him, based on the audience, his voice, and our response.

 What he does plan, I believe, is interaction

 That’s what I want to do.
 It’s my ticket to stop worrying, and my technique for being happy on the vague, uncertain road ahead.
-Give to my audience, honor their contributions, create something much greater than the sum of all parts.
-Like Bobby.
+Give to my audience, honor their contributions, and create something much greater than the sum of the parts.

 Are you ready to offer an online course?

 If teaching online sounds like a business model you want to learn more about, we’re going to be launching a brand-new version of our flagship Teaching Sells course.